developersCradle/reactive-programming/Build Reactive MicroServices using Spring WebFlux and Spring Boot/Section 12/README.md

     }
 ```

-# 42. JUnit Test for the Mono Endpoint
+# JUnit Test for the Mono Endpoint.

 - Testing **Mono** endpoint.